Tuning of the carrier localization, magnetic and thermoelectric properties in ultrathin (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) superlattices by oxygen vacancies: Electronic and magnetic properties of (L a N i O ) /(L a A l O ) (001) superlattices

-\textit{(LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) superlattice.} Experimental studies find no evidence for the formation of oxygen vacancies under compressive strain ($a_{\mathrm{LSAO}}$)~\cite{Boris937}.
-However, under tensile strain ($a_{\mathrm{STO}}$), localized oxygen defects were observed at the interface between LaNiO$_{3}$ and the substrate (see supplement of~\cite{Boris937}).
-We now turn to discuss the electronic and magnetic properties by varying the oxygen vacancy concentration ($\delta$) from 0.125 to 0.5 while keeping the lateral lattice constant of the SLs fixed to that of bulk SrTiO$_3$ (3.905~{\AA}).
-The optimized cross-plane lattice constants are 3.76, 3.75 and 3.78~{\AA} at $\delta$ = 0.125, 0.275 and 0.5, respectively.
-Notably, the cross-plane lattice constants do not vary much with increasing oxygen defects.
+Here we discuss the influence of oxygen vacancies on the electronic and magnetic properties of (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) SL.
+The oxygen vacancy concentration ($\delta$) is varied from 0.125 to 0.5.
+The effect of strain is considered by setting the lateral lattice constant to bulk SrTiO$_3$ ($a_{\mathrm{STO}}$ = 3.905~{\AA}) and LaSrAlO$_4$ ($a_{\mathrm{LSAO}}$ = 3.756~{\AA}).
+The cross-plane lattice constants do not vary much with $\delta$: 3.75-3.77~{\AA} ($a_{\mathrm{STO}}$) and 3.86-3.88~{\AA} ($a_{\mathrm{LSAO}}$).